onzfonz/comp227/src/content/5/en/part5b.md

 Define the configuration according to your liking.
 Fix all of the linter errors.

-Create-react-app has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the <i>.eslintrc.js</i> file.
+Create-react-app has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the *.eslintrc.js* file.

-*NB:* do not run the *eslint --init* command.
+*NB:* do not run the `eslint --init` command.
 It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!

 </div>